 The Shuttered Venue Operators Grant (SVOG) program was established by the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act, and amended by the American Rescue Plan Act.
 The program includes over $16 billion in grants to shuttered venues, to be administered by SBA’s Office of Disaster Assistance.

 Eligible applicants may qualify for grants equal to 45% of their gross earned revenue, with the maximum amount available for a single grant award of $10 million. $2 billion is reserved for eligible applications with up to 50 full-time employees.
-Eligible entities include: Live venue operators or promoters, Theatrical producers, Live performing arts organization operator, Relevant museum operators, zoos and aquariums who meet specific criteria, Motion picture theater operators, and Talent representatives.
-Applications open in early April.
+Eligible entities include: Live venue operators or promoters, Theatrical producers, Live performing arts organization operators, Relevant museum operators, zoos and aquariums who meet specific criteria, Motion picture theater operators, and Talent representatives.
+Applications are closed

 SBA Debt Relief